jsoehner/restful-booker-platform/README.md

 ### API details

 The details on running checks, building APIs and additional details on documentation for development can be found in READMEs inside each of the API folders.

-### Setting up your own CI/CD for this project

-The build process for this project is managed by [CircleCI](https://circleci.com/) which is all managed by the config.yml file in the .circleci folder.
-To get setup you will need to:

-### Running CI tests

-Follow these steps to get a CI setup running the tests

-1. Fork this repository so that you have your own copy
-2. If you haven't already, create a CircleCI login using your GitHub details.
-This will connect CircleCI to your GitHub profile.
-3. Head to the Projects page in CircleCI, locate the RBP repository and click setup project.
-4. Go through the steps to for setting up the project, ensuring that it loads in the config.yml from the project (Click use existing config)

-If you would like to setup CircleCI to run a full deployment, please drop an issue into the repository.